 Who Should Involve in Planning?

 You can’t say as a project manager you are sufficient to plan your project.
-In common, you can say everyone should provide an input while planning.
-Although below mentioned individuals should chiefly involve in planning process:
+In common, you can say everyone should provide input while planning.
+Although below-mentioned individuals should chiefly involve in the planning process:

 - Project manager